drjwbaker/proghistlive/README.md

 ### AntConc

 AntConc is a corpus analysis toolkit for concordancing and text analysis.
-You can download it at from the [AntConc Homepage](http://www.laurenceanthony.net/software/antconc/) where you will also find installation instructions.
+You can download it from the [AntConc Homepage](http://www.laurenceanthony.net/software/antconc/) where you will also find installation instructions.

 ______